Ems dispatch: Background

 The Austro-Prussian War, from 16 June to 23 August 1866, which involved south and north German states on both sides as well as the emerging Italy, increased Prussia's power.
 Austria was defeated in the key Battle of Königgrätz (or Sadowa) on 3 July 1866.
 The preliminary Peace of Nikolsburg, 26 July, was followed by the Peace of Prague, 23 August.
 Bismarck thus managed to expel Austria from the German Confederation, to set up and dominate the North German Confederation (north of the Main) and to secure Prussian territorial gains.
 Hanover, Schleswig-Holstein, Nassau and Hesse-Cassel, and Frankfurt were incorporated into Prussia, whose territory expanded thus by nearly a quarter and its population by more than 4 million to roughly 24 million, which was still less than France's 38 million.
 France did not take part in the war, which was brief but altered the European balance of power, and did not gain territories or prestige.
 French demands for a revanche pour Sadova ("revenge for Sadowa") took root.

-In early 1870, the German Prince Leopold, of the Roman Catholic cadet branch Hohenzollern-Sigmaringen, (Note: The Hohenzollerns originated from Schwaben.
+In early 1870, the German Prince Leopold, of the Catholic branch of Hohenzollern-Sigmaringen, (Note: The Hohenzollerns originated from Schwaben.
 Although strictly speaking, the Sigmaringens, who remained in Schwaben, were the senior branch of the Hohenzollerns, the Brandenburg branch enjoyed much greater status throughout its history.) had been offered the vacant Spanish throne.
 French Emperor Napoleon III and his government voiced concern over a possible Spanish alliance with the Protestant House of Hohenzollern, which ruled the Kingdom of Prussia, protested against the offer and hinted at war.
 Following the protests by France, Leopold had withdrawn his acceptance on 11 July 1870, which was already considered a diplomatic defeat for Prussia.
 The French were still not satisfied and demanded further commitments, especially a guarantee by the Prussian king that no member of any branch of his Hohenzollern family would ever be a candidate for the Spanish throne.